tqre/archlive/README.md

 ### Secure boot enabled?

-The original preloader efi-files needed to boot with secure-boot enabled are replaced with preloader-signed, see the following webpage for details:
+The original preloader efi-files have been replaced with with preloader-signed to enable booting with secure boot enabled, see the following webpage for details:

 https://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/

-On my test laptop, the stick boots now with secure boot enabled.
+On my test laptop (2013 HP255), the stick boots now with secure boot enabled.
 This results using efiboot directory upon boot.
-On classrooms desktops syslinux got into use.
+Otherwise syslinux gets used.
+Don't know yet what is the main trigger.
+Probably something to do with EFI...

 ### Kind of security alert

-The salt keypairs are generated upon enabling the service for the first time.
+The salt keypairs are generated upon enabling/starting the service for the first time.
-If this is done in airootfs, before making the iso image, it results in same keypair in all the minions.
+If this is done in airootfs before making the iso image it results in same keypair in all the minions.
 This is why initial salt configuration should be done with a script.